On the complexity of controlling quantum many-body dynamics

-We performed simulations for both cases, $J_x=0$ (integrable system) and $J_x\neq 0$ (non integrable system), analyzing the behaviour of the infidelity as a function of the number of frequencies for systems of different sizes.
-As before, in both cases the infidelity decays exponentially as a function of the number of frequencies, $I\sim g(- n_f/B(N))$ (data not shown).
-In Fig.~\ref{ising_long:fig} we show the fitted decay rate values $B(N)$ as a function of the size $N$ for $J_x\neq 0$ (full circles) and $J_x= 0$ (empty triangles).
+which implies that to keep a constant error the bandwidth of the control field should scale at least like $n_f \simeq D_m(N)$, as verified in the previous numerical optimizations (Fig.~\ref{inf_vs_rescal_freq:fig}).} { We finally consider the Ising model in the presence of a longitudinal field $J_x\neq 0$ in Eq.~\eqref{Ising_ham_xz:eq}.
+In this case, we expect that the optimization complexity should increase drastically since the dimension of the effective manifold supporting the dynamics $D_m(N)$ now scales exponentially with $N$.} We performed simulations for both cases, $J_x=0$ (integrable system) and $J_x\neq 0$ (non integrable system), analyzing the behaviour of the infidelity as a function of the number of frequencies for systems of different sizes.
+In Fig.~\ref{ising_long:fig} we show the fitted decay rate values $B(N)$ as a function of the size $N$ for $J_x\neq 0$ (non-integrable, full circles) and $J_x= 0$ (integrable, empty triangles).
 Despite the fact that, due to the exponentially growing Hilbert space, we are now restricted to small sizes $2<N<8$, as clearly shown by the fits, the rate $B(N)$ for the integrable model ($J_x= 0$) scales linearly with the size, while for the non integrable model ($J_x\neq 0$) it scales as an exponential with $N$, that is $B(N) \propto D_m(N)$.
-This implies that in order to keep a constant infidelity $g(- n_f/B(N)) = {\mathrm const}$ while increasing the system size $N$, we need to scale the number of frequencies like $n_f \simeq B(N) \simeq D_m(N)$, in perfect agreement with the prediction of our conjecture.
-Interestingly, in the case $J_x=0$, optimal control complexity scales approximately linearly even though those results have been obtained simulating the Ising model in the full exponential Hilbert space without using the Wigner-Jordan transformation.
-Thus, optimal control complexity appears not to be influenced by the simulation details and thus CRAB control might be very effective in any integrable system, even in cases where the exact solution is unknown.
+Interestingly, in the case $J_x=0$, optimal control complexity scales approximately linearly even though those results have been obtained by simulating the Ising model in the full exponential Hilbert space without using the Wigner-Jordan transformation.
+In this sense, optimal control complexity appears not to be influenced by the simulation {details and thus CRAB control might be very effective in any integrable system.}